TEMPLE LODGE CLUB

-At the beginning of the present century [19th century] Brangwyn entered into occupation of Temple Lodge, Hammersmith, and there he remained until the Great War – the one that began in 1914 – bombed him out of London.
+At the beginning of the 20th century Brangwyn entered into occupation of Temple Lodge, Hammersmith, and there he remained until the Great War – the one that began in 1914 – bombed him out of London.
 It was the first house of his own.
 He took it on lease, but would have secured the freehold if he had been able.
 His roving days were over.
 He had married, and settled down as well.
 Not that settling down had followed immediately upon marriage: there had. on the contrary, been an interval during which the the Brangwyns had flitted restlessly from place to place, and not at first together.

 They were married on 28 January 1896, at the Registry Office of Saint George’s, Hanover Square.
 Lucy Brangwyn, whose maiden name was Ray, was a trained nurse and had worked in a North London hospital before running a nursing-home of her own.
 A few days after the wedding the husband departed for Italy and the wife resumed her nursing.
 It was an absurd arrangement, but one dictated by obligations from which Brangwyn could not honourably escape, and funds did not permit of their going away together.
 He went to Assisi and from there to Venice, and the autumn saw him at Longpre, where his wife joined him.
 When they returned to London they lived for a time in a flat in Victoria Street, Westminster, and Brangwyn, having sub-let his Stratford Road studio before he went to Italy, worked for a brief period in the studio that Mackmurdo had build over the garden of his Adam house in Fitzroy Street – “a fashionable unfashionable artists’ quarter” as Sir William Rothenstein remembers it a year or two late.
 Whistler’s studio was in Fitzroy Street and Sickert was shortly to migrate there.
 Various relations and friends including Selwyn Image and his wife, were accommodated in Mackmurdo’s house and they fed in common at what Rothenstein describes – in Men and Memories – as an ancient oak table, but which, according to Branwyns’s recollection, was of deal violently scrubbed.